 Note If you set the Visible Range parameter to Private, the API is visible only to you in the API list.
 Other members in the workspace cannot view the API in the API list.

 Label Select tags from the Label drop-down list.Note A tag can be up to 20 characters in length and can contain letters, digits, and underscores (_).
 You can set at most five tags for an API.
 Description The description of the API.
 The description can be up to 2,000 characters in length.
 Target Folder The folder for storing the API.

 - Click OK.

 Configure the API

 - Double-click the registered API.
-On the tab that appears, set the parameters in the
+On the configuration tab of the API, set the parameters

 Parameter Description Back-end Service Host The host of the registered API.
-The host must start with http:// or https://, and cannot contain the path.
+The hostname must start with http:// or https://, and cannot contain the path.
 Back-end Service Path The path of the registered API.
-The path can contain parameters that are placed in brackets , for example, /user/[userid].
+The path can contain parameters that are enclosed in brackets .
+Example: /user/[userid].

-In the next step, parameters defined in Back-end Service Path are automatically added to the request parameter list.
+In the next step, parameters that are defined in the Back-end Service Path parameter are automatically added to the request parameter list.

 Back-end Service Timeout The timeout period of the backend service.